 On the contrary, a self-service portal offers many benefits for the IT department.
 Since the employees can order their devices themselves, the operational and administrative burden on IT is reduced.
 Processes such as approval are fully automated, and once set up; this reduces the potential sources of errors.
 Reports can be generated at any time at the click of a button, for example, to show which devices are in stock, which have been recently ordered, and what the terms are.
 This database can also be used to derive strategic recommendations for action easily.

 "The requirements of companies and employees are continually evolving.
 I think the decisive factor will be how quickly and flexibly employee-focused concepts can be set up or adapted.
 The winners will be those companies that are most successful at adapting to changing requirements."

 The requirements of companies and employees are continually evolving.
 I think the decisive factor will be how quickly and flexibly employee-focused concepts can be set up or adapted.
 The winners will be those companies that are most successful at adapting to changing requirements.
 They need the right partner to do this.
-Solutions such as Device as a Service will grow in importance.
+Solutions such as Device as a Service (also sometimes called Hardware as a Service - HaaS)will grow in importance.
 Companies will increasingly outsource strategic procurement planning, budget administration, and the management of suppliers and procurement processes to external service providers.